-You will complete most of your exercise programme at home and therefore will be unsupervised for many of your exercise sessions.
-Therefore, if you suffer an adverse effect during a session, you will need to seek medical attention from your General Practitioner or local Emergency Department, as appropriate.
+The level of supervision during most of your exercise sessions will be the same as for all your dialysis sessions.
+Therefore, if you suffer an adverse effect during a session, you will be able to alert your dialysis nurse and if further medical attention is required you will need to seek medical attention from your General Practitioner or local Emergency Department, as appropriate.